RRZE-HPC/WINIC/README.md

 There are always cases where WINIC doesn't produce correct data.
 To do a custom benchmark for an instruction, first run WINIC in TP or LAT mode with `-i <LLVM_INSTRUCTION_NAME>`.
 This will output all `.s` files generated for the benchmark to `asm/` and an `assembler_out.log`.
 The `.s` files can then be modified and executed using the MAN-mode.

 ## Updating existing database
 By default TP and LAT mode generate a db_timestamp.yaml file with the results.
-Use `--output <file.yaml>` to specify a custom path instead.
+Use `-o/--output <file.yaml>` to specify a custom path instead.
 If the file already exists the values obtained during the run will overwrite the existing ones, all other values will be left unchanged.
 This works with single instructions aswell as full TP/LAT runs.
 A standard workflow therefore would be to do a TP run generating a database and then a LAT run updating it.

 ## Helper instructions
 WINIC automatically uses helper instructions to: